 Cost to Move a 2-Bedroom Apartment

-If you need to move a 2-bedroom apartment, then you need to have three movers helping you to load the truck.
+If you need to move to a 2-bedroom apartment, you need to have three movers to load the truck.
 Using the estimated $60 per hour rate, that means your minimum labor expense would be $700.
 Add a couple of extra hours to the job if you have a lot of inventory to move, and that rate could reach $1000.